spacecatpixel/lokidocs/docs/FAQ.md

 In the future, the community may decide that this reward is unnecessary or of too high or too low a proportion, in which case, a hard fork event may change the nature of this block reward split.

 ###**What is the block reward for mining?**
-50% of the block reward goes to service nodes, 45% to miners, 5% to the governance pool.
+The exact block reward can be found at [www.lokiblocks.com](www.lokiblocks.com), this block reward is split where 50% of the block reward goes to service nodes, 45% to miners, 5% to the governance pool.
 You can see more details on the block reward split [here](../Advanced/Cryptoeconomics/#block-reward-split)

 ###**What is the block generation time?**
 About 120 seconds.